davidglvn/letsencrypt-gcloud-balancer/README.md

 * `GCE_PROJECT` Your GCP/GCE project
 * `LETSENCRYPT_EMAIL` Email to use for Let's Encrypt registration
 * `TARGET_PROXY` Name of your GCP https proxy.
-Find it with `gcloud compute target-https-proxies list` after you've already created a HTTPS load balancer frontent
+Find it with `gcloud compute target-https-proxies list` or `gcloud compute target-ssl-proxies list` after you've already created a HTTPS load balancer frontent
 * `DOMAINS_LIST` A list of domains.
 Each domain must be prefixed with `-d`.
 If you want multiple domains, just seperate with a space as demonstrated above.

 ### Optional Variables